JordanBoulous/41189-assignment-template/41189 Modelling Assignment.md

 <!-- #region -->
 #### Agent Based Model:
 Agent based models take into consideration the number of degrees for each individual agent.
 This is necessary, as the degrees, or the connections, allow the model to measure the amount of interactions that each infected model may have.
 Also, the individual recovery rate is considered in the agent based model, with the average of 14 days being applied to agents after they have been recognised as infected.
+The following agent based models were generated using (Covid-19 Demonstration Model, 2020).

 - Covid agent based model without lockdown being implemented as a preventative measure: